-- Study materials, processes and historic craft-skills used to create three-dimensional cultural and decorative objects. - Learn conservation ethics, the history and philosophy of conservation, preventive conservation approaches and health and safety and legislation. - Engage with modern conservation techniques (including laser cleaning using our Nd:YAG Q-switch Lynton Laser). - Focus on materials science, the theory of colour and electro-magnetic radiation, microscopy of cross-sections and analytical techniques using IR spectroscopy and mass-spectrometry. - Undertake up to three remedial conservation projects with objects provided by national institutions or private collectors, to include historic and material analysis, treatment proposals, practical applications and the creation of a full conservation report. - Write a dissertation relating to practical conservation issues you have encountered and researched. - Make strong industry connections and links, essential to start your successful career in the conservation of historic objects.
+- Study materials, processes and learn the historic craft-skills used to create the cultural and decorative objects you will go on to conserve. - Learn conservation ethics, the history and philosophy of conservation, preventive conservation approaches and health and safety and legislation. - Engage with modern conservation techniques (including laser cleaning using our Nd:YAG Q-switch Lynton Laser). - Focus on materials science, the theory of colour and electro-magnetic radiation, microscopy of cross-sections and analytical techniques using IR spectroscopy and mass-spectrometry. - Undertake up to three remedial conservation projects with artefacts provided by national institutions or private collectors. - Write a dissertation relating to practical conservation issues you have encountered and researched. - Work with tutors who are leading professionals in the conservation world, working with some of the most important museums and heritage organisations.

-MA Conservation
+MA Conservation\